-No medicine cabinet should be considered complete without a digital thermometer - it's the quickest and easiest way to get a really accurate reading of your body temperature so that you can know with more clarity whether you're showing the symptoms of illness.
-They're also a must for new parents, too.
+(Pocket-lint) - No medicine cabinet should be considered complete without a digital thermometer - it's the quickest and easiest way to get a really accurate reading of your body temperature so that you can know with more clarity whether you're showing the symptoms of illness.
+They're also a must for new parents.

-Thankfully, good thermometers don't have to be expensive at all, and there are a plethora on the market right now.
-However, as you're certainly fully aware, we would preface this guide with the fact that in times of widespread illness such as the present COVID-19 pandemic, thermometers are in extremely short supply.
+Good thermometers don't have to be expensive at all, and there are a plethora on the market right now.
+However, as you're certainly fully aware, we would preface this guide with the fact that in times of widespread illness such as the present COVID-19 pandemic, thermometers are often in short supply.

 Braun Thermoscan 7

 Braun's got a lock on so many different healthcare and hygiene products that it's no surprise to find it doing well in the digital thermometer market and the Thermoscan 7 has a superb reputation for both accuracy and the speed of its reading.